Qubic-World/qubic-howto/README.md

 After al these settings we have set up, hit CTRL SHIFT + B, if every thing is fine you should see something like this in your Visual Studio Code screen.

 ![alt text](sreenshots/qubic21.png)

+# Preparing an USB stick to run Qubic

+Running the .efi application successfully, depends on the system (check tested motherboard/cpu section).
+Make sure the system has no access to other disks.
+Qubic needs to be running from USB FS0: and at the time of writing @N-010 at [Discord](https://discord.gg/2vDMR8m "Syzygy Discord") has written a solution to specify other disks, but this has not been tested by me.

+For now lets start.
+The .efi file created earlier should be in the folder you created the project, something like /QubicTest/x64/Release/QubicTest.efi

+If you haven't downloaded [Rufus](https://rufus.ie) yet, do it now.
+Open and make the following changes.

+Make sure to select your right USB at least 128GB Download [UEFI SHELL](https://github.com/pbatard/UEFI-Shell/releases/download/21H2/UEFI-Shell-2.2-21H2-RELEASE.iso) and load it into Rufus
+Set MBR
+Set UEFI
+Set FAT32
+Press Start

+After that make sure to do following steps so .efi can write to USB stick.
+Connect your write protected USB Stick to your computer.

+Right Click on Start.
+Click Command Prompt (Admin).
+Click Yes in the UAC message.

+Type **diskpart** and hit Enter.

+Type **list disk** and hit Enter.

+Here, you’ll be able to see a list of storage media connected to your computer like your internal hard drive, SSD, pen drive, or USB Stick.
+Type select **disk number of your disk**.
+Example, select disk 1 in my case.
+Make sure you enter the number correctly and don’t end up changing the attributes of your internal hard drive or any other storage media.

+Type **attributes disk clear readonly** and press Enter.

+Type **exit** and press Enter to get out of the diskpart utility.

+Type **exit** and press Enter again to get out of the command line.